 - People with blood cancers such as leukaemia, lymphoma or myelodysplastic syndrome diagnosed within the last five years

 Aboriginal and Torres Strait Islander people are considered to be at higher risk in public health emergencies.
 Specific advice is available for Aboriginal and Torres Strait Islander peoples and remote communities.

-You may be at risk of moderate illness if you have other chronic conditions.
+You may be at risk of moderate illness if you have other chronic conditions such as diabetes, lung disease, heart disease, cancer and kidney failure.
 For more information refer to the Australian Government Department of Health's Advice for people at risk of coronavirus.

 The website also provides advice for specific groups who may be at higher risk:

 - Advice for health and aged care workers